16 Day Mongolia in Depth

 Day 1: ULAANBAATAR

 Arrival in Ulaanbaatar.
-A friendly face will be waiting to meet you at the airport.
-The group will meet at the reception at 9am for a walk across the expansive Sukhbaatar Square to the National History Museum – a fantastic snapshot of the country’s past.
+A friendly face will meet you at the airport and whisk you over to your hotel.
+Gather at reception with the other Patchies at 9am for a ‘long’ walk across the Sukhbaatar Square – it’s really big – to the National History Museum for an introductory snapshot of the country’s past.

-Next, we drop into a small theatre for a performance of traditional music and dance by the Tumen Ekh Ensemble.
+Next, you’ll drop into a small theatre for a performance of traditional music and dance by the Tumen Ekh Ensemble.
 Perhaps a bit touristy, but well worth seeing.

 Dinner is at our favourite local restaurant.